-Global Real Estate Sustainability Benchmark (GRESB) strategy has increasingly become standard practice and represents the numerous non-financial benefits that companies can generate through their operations.
+Environmental, Social, and Governance represent the non-financial factors that can be used to analyse a company's processes and impact.
+Incorporating ESG considerations at the centre of corporate strategy has increasingly become standard practice and represents the numerous non-financial benefits that companies can generate through their operations.
 ESG has also become an important metric for investors to analyse a company's material risks and growth opportunities.

-GRESB is a mission-driven and industry-led organization that provides actionable and transparent environmental, social and governance (ESG) data to financial markets.
+GRESB is a mission-driven and industryled organization that provides actionable and transparent environmental, social and governance (ESG) data to financial markets.
 GRESB collects, validates, scores, and independently benchmarks ESG data to provide business intelligence, engagement tools, and regulatory reporting solutions for investors, asset managers, and the wider industry.

-Greenhouse gas (GHG) Greenhouse gases that absorb and trap heat in the atmosphere.
-There are six recognized GHGs by the Kyoto Protocol: Carbon dioxide ( $CO_2$ ), Methane ( $CH_4$ ), Nitrous oxide ( $N_2O$ ), Hydrofluorocarbons (HFCs), Perfluorocarbons (PFCs) and Sulphur hexafluoride ( $SF_6$ ).
-Although a carbon footprint considers all six of these gases, its unit of output is usually presented in tonnes of carbon dioxide equivalent ( $tCO_2e$ ). $CO_2e$ allows different greenhouse gases to be compared on a like-for-like basis relative to one unit of $CO_2$ and is calculated by multiplying the emissions of the six greenhouse gases by their 100-year global warming potential.
-Governance Governance in the context of ESG is about how a company is managed at board level.
+Term Definition Term Greenhouse gas (GHG) Greenhouse gases that absorb and trap heat in the atmosphere.
+There are six recognized GHGs by the Kyoto Protocol: Carbon dioxide (CO2), Methane (CH4), Nitrous oxide (N2O), Hydrofluorocarbons (HFCs), Perfluorocarbons (PFCs) and Sulphur hexafluoride (SF6).
+Although a carbon footprint considers all six of these gases, its unit of output is usually presented in tonnes of carbon dioxide equivalent (tCO2e).
+CO2e allows different greenhouse gases to be compared on a like- for-like basis relative to one unit of CO2 and is calculated by multiplying the emissions of the six greenhouse gases by their 100-year global warming potential.
+Scope 1, 2 and 3 emissions Social value Governance Governance in the context of ESG is about how a company is managed at board level.
 It is about how well executive management, and the board of directors attend to the interests of the company's various stakeholders - employees, shareholders, and customers.
 Governance concerns include management structure, employee relations, executive compensation, cybersecurity, data protection and privacy, fraud and bribery and corruption.
-KPI Key performance indicator.
-Neighbourhood A district or community.
-Net zero A state where we add no incremental greenhouse gases to the atmosphere.
+Stakeholder Task Force on Climate-related Financial Disclosures (TCFD) (PI Key performance indicator. leighbourhood A district or community.
+WELL Building Standard let zero A state where we add no incremental greenhouse gases to the atmosphere.
 This means achieving a balance between carbon emissions and carbon sinks through a combination of emissions reduction and carbon sequestration.
-Principles for Responsible Investment (PRI) The PRI is a list of six principles that were developed by investors for investors, which commit signatories to developing a more sustainable global financial system.
+Whole life-cycle carbon assessment (WL Principles for Responsible Investment (PRI) The PRI is a list of six principles that were developed by investors for investors, which commit signatories to developing a more sustainable global financial system.